szazy20/project-manager/README.md

 Only project creator can add new members or assign tasks.
 Other options in the sidebar include:
 - Create project
-- Invitations (at this moment it only contains incoming invitations to projects)
+- Inbox (at this moment it only contains incoming invitations to projects)
 - Settings (user info, change profile picture)